wpilibsuite/frc-docs/source/docs/software/advanced-controls/geometry/coordinate-systems.rst

 .. image:: diagrams/coordinate-systems-1.drawio.svg

 Below is an example of a field coordinate system overlayed on the 2020 FRC field.
+The red axes shown are for the red alliance, and the blue axes shown are for the blue alliance.

 .. image:: images/coordinate-systems-1.jpg